vacobuilt/collection-hooks/README.md

 # @highspringlabs/collection-hooks

-React hooks for MongoDB collections with field standardization and caching.
+React hooks for MongoDB collections with caching and type safety.

 ## Installation